A delicious saskatoon dessert recipe reminiscent of old fashioned fruit cobblers. (Skip to recipe.)

 * * * * *

-Kitchen Frau Notes: This Saskatoon Slump also works wonderfully with frozen saskatoon berries if the saskatoon harvest is finished where you live.
+Kitchen Frau Notes: This Saskatoon dessert recipe also works wonderfully with frozen saskatoon berries if the saskatoon harvest is finished where you live.
 Use heaping cupfuls of berries, since frozen ones take more space.

 Also, you could substitute the diced peach or nectarine for any other tangy fresh or frozen fruit – use a heaped cupful, also.
 Possibilities are fresh or frozen raspberries, rhubarb, apples, apricots, plums, etc.